chri3i/Ruvaak-Readme/README.md

 Ruvaak comes already set up with [Ominous ENB](https://www.nexusmods.com/skyrimspecialedition/mods/27333) for Obsidian Weathers.
 In the executables drop down menu in MO2, you will find an ENB Organizer that provides you with **Four** options.
 Depending on your PC you might want to check them out.
 All of them are kind of dark, fitting for the theme i was going for.
 One of them is pretty niche and definitely not for everyone [A Crimson Place](https://www.nexusmods.com/skyrimspecialedition/mods/61375).
 If you want to install your own ENB put them into a seperate folder in Ruvaak/tools/Enb Manager/Managed ENB.
 You need to manually add them in the ENB Manager program afterwards.
 Click on Skyrim --> Go to the preset Tab --> Add preset.\
 Take a look at [ENB Organizer](https://www.nexusmods.com/skyrim/mods/67077) for more information.

+### Optional Mods

+In your MO2 window you will find a seperator called 'Optional Mods' plugins within this seperator are save to activate mid game unless stated otherwise.
+Removal of them is not adviced mid game

 ## Playing the List